NYUDataBootcamp/Book/py-fun1.md

 The print function displays whatever we include in parentheses after the word print:  for example, `print(x)`.
 If we want to print more than one thing, we separate them with commas; for example, `print(x, y)`.
 That's the **general structure of functions** in Python:  a function name (in this case `print`) followed by inputs ("arguments" or "parameters") in parentheses that are separated by commas.
 We usually refer to the `print()` function, with explicit parentheses, to remind ourselves that it requires input of some kind.

-So if we want to verify the calculation of `z`, we can type `print(z)` in the IPython console.
+So if we want to verify the calculation of `z`, we can type `print(z)` in a code cell.
 If we want to print all the calculations from the previous section, we can type `print(x, y, z)`:

 ```
 In [12]: print(x, y, z)